dguo/dannyguo.com/README.md

 4. [Import](https://medium.com/p/import) the post into [Medium](https://medium.com/@dannyguo)
     * Convert code blocks into [GitHub gists](https://gist.github.com/) and embed them
     * Embed any [Repl.it](https://repl.it/repls) snippets
+5. Import the post into [dev.to](https://dev.to/)
-5. Publicize the post, as appropriate, and update the post with links
+6. Publicize the post, as appropriate, and update the post with links
     * [Hacker News](https://news.ycombinator.com/)
     * [Lobsters](https://lobste.rs/)
     * [Reddit](https://www.reddit.com/)